OmaymaS/fastai_torch_models/fastai_training_job/README.md

 ## fastai multi-class multi-label classififcation example

-This directory includes an example of a multi-class multi-label classififcation using fastai.
+This directory includes an example of a multi-class multi-label classification using fastai.

 Note that the data is expected to be in the form provided under `sample_data`.